-Best golf club sets 2021
+Best golf club sets

 What to know before you buy a set of golf clubs

-Which clubs are included?
+Which clubs are included in the set?

 Not all golf club sets include every club.
 For example, a small set may only include a driver, a fairway wood, three irons and a putter.
 Conversely, a large set will include all three woods, all six irons, a putter and sometimes several wedges.
 Before shopping for a set, consider which clubs you need at the very minimum to ensure you don’t accidentally buy one that doesn’t include a club you know you want.

 Golf clubs are not ambidextrous.
-If you are left-handed, you need to buy a set design for lefties and vice versa for righties.
+If you are left-handed, you will need to buy a left-handed golf club set.
+If you are right-handed, you’ll need a right-handed golf club set.
+If you’re ambidextrous, then pick whichever type of set feels the most comfortable for you.

 Features to look for in a quality set of golf clubs